Establishing Private Connect with Exoscale

 Can I use a switch instead of a router on my end?

-No, we only support the routing scenario.
+Unfortunately, we only support the routing scenario at this time.

 Can I terminate Private Connect directly on my server?